g-plane/blog/source/_posts/introducing-rize.md

   .end()
 ```

 No `async/await ` any more.
-(But still asynchronously in interal operations)
+(But still asynchronously in internal operations)

 # What the library name "Rize" means?